vladbender/cher/README.md

 ## Tests

-You can run tests with "Hello, world" programms:
+You can run tests with "Hello, world" programs:

 **WARNING!** It will download a lot of docker images in every language.
 ```bash